jroettenbacher/phd_base/README.md

 - [x] change atmosphere file according to location -> uvspec does this automatically when lat, lon and time are supplied
   - [x] CIRRUS-HL: use midlatitude summer (afglms.dat) or subarctic summer (afglss.dat)
 - [x] use ocean or land albedo according to land sea mask
+- [x] include solar zenith angle filter
 - [ ] use altitude (ground height above sea level) from a surface map, when over land -> adjust zout definition accordingly
-- [ ] use self made surface_type_map for simulations in the Arctic
+- [ ] use self-made surface_type_map for simulations in the Arctic
 - [ ] use sur_temperature for thermal infrared calculations (input from VELOX)
-- [x] include solar zenith angle filter
 - BACARDI
 - [ ] use surface_type_map for BACARDI simulations
 - [ ] use surface temperature according to ERA5 reanalysis for BACARDI simulations